christianb93/ctOS/doc/system/Overview.md

 A dedicated module contains all timer related code and offers a unified interface for other parts of the kernel to access timers like the CMOS based real-time clock (RTC), the PIC and the local APIC timer.
 The timer module is also the owner of the timer interrupt and is responsible for forwarding "ticks" to other parts of the kernel like the process manager and the scheduler.

-Finally, the common services library contains code to parse kernel command line parameters which are passed to the kernel at boot time.
+Finally, the common services library contains code to parse kernel command line parameters which are passed to the kernel at boot time and the code that deals with the multiboot/multiboot2 protocols.

 Modules: